G Suite is available free for educational institutions and nonprofits.

 The next step is to check that you fit the eligibility criteria.

-Once you begin, you’ll need to wait between two days and two weeks, though you can track the status of your application at your Google account page.
+Once you begin, you’ll have to wait between two days and two weeks.
+You can track the status of your application at your Google account page.

 Once you get your confirmation, your organization will be able to use Google’s services.